Encoding two-dimensional range top-k queries: Lower bounds for encoding range queries on array

-\begin{theorem} Given a $2 \times n$ array $A$, at least $2n-O(\lg{n})$ additional bits are necessary for answering sorted 3-sided (resp., 4-sided) \topk{} queries on $A$ if encodings for answering unsorted (or sorted) 1-sided (resp., 2-sided) \topk{} queries on both rows in $A$ are given. \end{theorem}
+\begin{theorem} Given a $2 \times n$ array $A$, at least $2n-O(\lg{n})$ additional bits are necessary for answering sorted 4-sided \topk{} queries on $A$ if encodings for answering sorted (or unsorted) 2-sided \topk{} queries on both rows in $A$ are given. \end{theorem}